AABearBots/First-Closed-Doors-Competition/README.md

 }
 ```

-Change the path to the proper one in you local machine.
+Change the path to the proper one pointing to your bot in your local machine.
 Bear in mind the path is relative to where the _AACloudPlatform.sln_ is located.

 ### Running Mode